ali-19901110/reading-notes/Diversity & Inclusion in the Tech Industry.md

 *Details about the percentage of employees in major international companies in terms of gender, for example, male or female, and this has increased in recent years compared to previous years*

+- Why diversity matters to your tech company؟